d4tocchini/talks/2013/pitch-todo.md

-Why no one?
+Why no one? ... hard... why? maybe segway to team

+WP plugins -> FBP, WP Themes -> GSS

 Etsy?
-KS?
+KS? on chart

+Throw content... from any device